 Another amazing thing about Facebook is that it is absolutely free to register on because of the various ads and paid promotions from over 65 million companies using it.

 Job searches are accessible as social networking prevails.

 Research from the survey conducted by a company known as Jobvite reveals that Facebook is more widely utilized unlike other media platforms like LinkedIn, Twitter and Google+.

 Initial survey reveals that 83% of job seekers uses Facebook, 36% uses LinkedIn, 40% uses Twitter and 37% uses Google+.

 Recent survey from Jobvite proves that 94% of recruiters use LinkedIn, 65% use Facebook, 55% use Twitter and 18% use Google+.

 Facebook landed a new feature known as a job board in 2017, where job seekers can access jobs and link up with potential employers.

 In addition, most job seekers can post their application directly on a business account.

 Job search pages or groups can now be accessible.

-Further reading: The 5 Best Job-Search Apps to Find Your Dream Job in 2022
+Further reading: The 5 Best Job-Search Apps to Find Your Dream Job

 To find out more on the new features, peruse the list below to help you understand how you can effectively use Facebook for job search;